varshans/etekcity_fit8s_ble/README.md

 It has only been tested on the ESF-551 model.
 I have no idea whether it might also work with some other bluetooth bathroom scale models from Etekcity.
 If you try it with a different model, please let me know whether it works or not.

 **Disclaimer: This is an unofficial, community-developed library.
-It is not affiliated with, officially maintained by, or in any way officially connected with Etekcity or any of its subsidiaries or affiliates.
-The official Etekcity website can be found at https://www.etekcity.com.
-The name "Etekcity" as well as related names, marks, emblems and images are registered trademarks of their respective owners.**
+It is not affiliated with, officially maintained by, or in any way officially connected with Etekcity, VeSync Co., Ltd. (the owner of the Etekcity brand), or any of their subsidiaries or affiliates.
+The official Etekcity website can be found at https://www.etekcity.com, and the official VeSync website at https://www.vesync.com.
+The names "Etekcity" and "VeSync" as well as related names, marks, emblems and images are registered trademarks of their respective owners.**

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ronnnnnnn)